its-asia/convert-utility/README.md

 # convert-utility

-some useless utility I made for converting scripts dont claim any of this crap as yours anyways enjoy these things i made for script conversion <3!
+some useless utility I made for converting scripts i'd prefer if you didn't claim any of this crap as yours, anyways enjoy these things i made for script conversion <3!